microsoft/Recognizers-Text/.NET/Samples/README.md

 All these methods accept an input string and culture, and returns an **IEnumerable** of [ModelResult](../Microsoft.Recognizers.Text/Models/ModelResult.cs):

-Alternativly, you can obtain model instances that can be re-used for recognizing multiple inputs:
+Alternatively, you can obtain model instances that can be re-used for recognizing multiple inputs:

 ````C#
 // Number model